JuliaData/DataFramesMeta.jl/README.md

   GroupedDataFrame.

 - `orderby(g, d -> mean(d[:a]))` and `@orderby(g, mean(:a))` -- Sort
-  groups based on the given criteria.
-Returns a GroupedDataFrame.
+  observations by a given criteria.

 - `DataFrame(g)` -- Convert groups back to a DataFrame with the same group orderings.